grahams11/FIN-GURU/ROI_FIX_SUMMARY.md

    - Contract sizing optimized for max leverage
    - More contracts when premiums are cheaper

+## ⚠️ Important: Premium Accuracy Notice

+**Premium prices are estimated using the Black-Scholes options pricing model.**

+- These estimates may differ from actual broker prices (e.g., Robinhood, TD Ameritrade)
+- Real-world premiums depend on live market conditions, bid-ask spreads, and liquidity
+- **Always verify premium costs with your broker before executing any trade**
+- The ROI calculations are mathematically correct but based on estimated premiums
+- See PREMIUM_DATA_STATUS.md for technical details on why we use Black-Scholes

+The scanner provides directional guidance and identifies opportunities, but you must confirm actual costs before trading.

 ## 🔍 Complete Transparency

 ### What You See Now: